Home Violent Crimes Robbery

 False accusations and misunderstandings can ruin your reputation and take away your freedom.
 If you or a loved one has been accused of robbery in Los Angeles, you need a veteran legal team to protect your future.
 Werksman Jackson & Quinn LLP has a track record of success.

 Every case presents different challenges, but we are ready to help you.
-Call (213) 688-0460 to set up your free initial consultation with a top Los Angeles robbery lawyer.
+Call (213) 688-0460 to set up your free initial consultation with a top Los Angeles violent crime lawyer.
 A simple mistake, mistaken identity, or misunderstanding can ruin your life.
 Get Werksman Jackson & Quinn LLP in your corner today.